ysknsid25/eslint-plugin-commander-option-flags/README.md

 npm install eslint-plugin-commander-option-flags --save-dev
 ```

+### Prerequisites

+This project pins the Node.js and npm versions using [Volta](https://volta.sh/).
+It is highly recommended to install Volta to ensure you are using the correct versions automatically.

+Once you have Volta installed, just `cd` into the project directory, and Volta will switch to the pinned Node.js version.

 ## Usage

 Add `commander-option-flags` to the plugins section of your `.eslintrc` configuration file.
 You can omit the `eslint-plugin-` prefix: